nuxt/docs/en/guide/modules.md

 ### Add a CSS library

 It is recommended checking if user already not provided same library to avoid adding duplicates.
-Also always consider having **an option to disable** adding css files by module.
+Also always consider having **an option to disable** adding CSS files by module.

 **module.js**